H. Jefferson Powell: Education

+Career

+Government positions

 Powell served in both the federal and state governments as a deputy assistant attorney general and as Principal Deputy Solicitor General in the U.S. Department of Justice under President Bill Clinton, and as special counsel to the Attorney General of North Carolina.
 He has briefed and argued cases in both federal and state courts, including Shaw v.
 Reno before the Supreme Court of the United States.